 If you store explosives, the storage facility must meet environmental and construction regulations.
-To certify this, you must apply for an All-in-one permit (Wabo) permit from your municipality (in Dutch), or, in some cases, from the provincial authorities (in Dutch).
+For this, you must apply for an All-in-one permit (Wabo) permit to your municipality (in Dutch), or, in some cases, to the provincial authorities (in Dutch).

 Mandatory health and safety certificate

 If you work with explosives you need a health and safety certificate.
 A certified company inspects your company to ensure your employees, processes and services meet all requirements.